Place of taxation

-There are some exceptions, where the place of performance of the service is not in line with the above principle, such as, for example, in the case of the carriage of passengers or services connected to immoveable property.
-These services, which are listed by way of example, and those services provided to non-entrepreneurs without a VAT registration number do not have to be recorded in the recapitulative statement.
+Services where the place of performance is not in line with the general rule and those provided to non-entrepreneurs without a VAT Identification Number do not have to be recorded in the Recapitulative Statement.

 Where invoices are issued in the context of the reverse charge system, which must be done by the 15th day of the calendar month following the provision of the service, the following information must be provided (section 11 paragraph 1a UStG):

 - information on transfer of tax liability to the recipient of the service

 - indication of the VAT Identification Number of the enterprise performing the service and its business customer